Melissa Conrad Stöppler, MD

 Is amniocentesis safe?

-Since there is the slight possibility of pregnancy loss from the procedure, amniocentesis should be performed only when clearly indicated and its benefits have been determined to outweigh any associated risks.
+Because there is still a slight possibility of pregnancy loss from the procedure, amniocentesis should be performed only when clearly indicated and its benefits have been determined to outweigh any associated risks.
 Many parents ask for the procedure to "reassure" themselves that everything is perfect.
 It should be emphasized that an amniocentesis with normal results does not guarantee that the baby will not have a birth or genetic defect.
 Many birth defects cannot be detected by amniocentesis.
-Besides fetal loss, other risks associated with amniocentesis include bleeding, cramping and leakage of fluid from the vagina.
-These problems occur in about 1% of women undergoing the procedure, and generally resolve on their own.
+Besides fetal loss, other risks associated with amniocentesis include bleeding, cramping and leakage of fluid from the amniotic sac.
+These problems occur in about 1% of women undergoing the procedure, and they generally resolve on their own.
 If these symptoms arise following the procedure, the woman is often advised to stop work and remain at bed rest until the symptoms cease.
-Subsequent activity will be proscribed by the doctor.
-Occasionally, the fetus is poked with the needle during the testing, but this is generally harmless.
+Subsequently activity may be restricted by the doctor.
+Occasionally, the needle enters the fetus during an amniocentesis.
+This is generally harmless, but the infant should be monitored for a short time following the testing.

 ACOG Practice Bulletin No. 88, Dec.
 2007.
 Invasive Prenatal Testing for Aneuploidy.
 Obstet Gynecol.
 2007 Dec;110(6):1459-67.